blender/blender/release/darwin/README.txt

 * Double click the file and add to key chain (default options).
 * Delete the file from the Downloads folder.

+* You will also need to install a .p12 public/private key file for the certificate.
+This is only available for the owner of the Blender account, or can be exported and copied from another system that already has code signing set up.

 Find the codesigning identity by running:

 $ security find-identity -v -p codesigning